Master of Education with an Elementary/Middle School Math Concentration

 - MATH 531 Elementary/Middle School Measurement (Summer 2016)

 - MATH 533 Elementary/Middle School Geometry (Summer 2016)

-These courses will be offered in a two-week format in Minot and a two-week format in Mayville during summer sessions.
-For more information on registration, see the summer schedule HERE.
+These courses will be offered in a two-week format in Minot and in Mayville during summer sessions

-The above math classes are supported by a grant.
+The math classes are supported by a grant.
 The grant pays the cost of tuition and fees, mileage, room (if staying on campus), books/materials, and follow-up activities.
 Enrollment in the grant-supported mathematics courses is also open to all North Dakota teachers.
 Visit Grant Funding for more information about this grant.